hudsonventura/Oracle.DynamicDBContext/README.md

-# DinamicDBContext
+# DynamicDBContext
-DinamicDBContext class to provide a easy access to a DB, using SQL string query or statement, when you can't use a ORM.
+DynamicDBContext class to provide a easy access to a DB, using SQL string query or statement, when you can't use a ORM.
 See documentation how to use.<br>
 Yes, with I instead of Y.

-I disclame for you that DinamicDBContext must be used in a simple project, or project that you can't use a ORM, either by the complexity, or just a simple things.
+I disclame for you that DynamicDBContext must be used in a simple project, or project that you can't use a ORM, either by the complexity, or just a simple things.

 If you want to talk to me, for any purpose, send me an email. hudsonventura@outlook.com